blackberry/WebWorks-Community-APIs/BB10-Cordova/EmailSender/Readme.md

 	1.0.0 Initial Release
 	1.0.1 Adds method for getting Email Accounts
-	1.0.2 Now supports HTML emails in addition to plaintext 1.0.3 Supports automatic adding of vcf attachment or signature to email
+	1.0.2 Now supports HTML emails in addition to plain text, flag for stripping of html tags for text emails 1.0.3 Supports automatic adding of vcf, signature, or attachments to email

 ## Set up
 From registry